irimia-laboratory/USC_BA_estimator/README.md

 # USC BA estimator
-Our architecture requires a freesurfer processed T1-weighted MRI scan as input to predict brain age.
-Users must first create the brain.mgz file using the FreeSurfer software, which is available for free at https://surfer.nmr.mgh.harvard.edu/.
+Our architecture requires a FreeSurfer processed T1-weighted MRI scan as input to predict brain age.
+Users must first create the brain.mgz file using the FreeSurfer software, available for free at https://surfer.nmr.mgh.harvard.edu/.

 We have provided sample code in the "/main.ipynb" file to calculate BA for a sample subject.
-We recommend using Jupyter notebook to execute our code.
-Please note that this software is only valid for estimating the brain ages of individuals over the age of 21.
-For individuals under the age of 21, estimated brain ages may not be accurate.
+We recommend using Jupyter Notebook to execute our code.
+Please note that this software is only valid for estimating the brain ages of individuals older than 21 years.
+Estimated brain ages may not be accurate for individuals younger than 21 years.

 Direct all questions and comments to irimia@usc.edu.
 Please acknowledge the original publication when using this code: